jcavell/security-guide-for-developers/README.md

 - virus / malware scan, preferably in a disposable container
 - turn of exec privileges on file upload directories and ensure file is read-only

-## REST / API security
+## Web service security

-- use session-based authentication either using a session token via a POST or an API key as via a POST body argument or as a cookie
+- use session-based authentication either using a session token via a POST or an API key as via a POST body argument or as a cookie.
+Public / private API key management will need to be considered.
-- prefer 2-way TLS [client certs](https://www.owasp.org/index.php/Transport_Layer_Protection_Cheat_Sheet#Client-Side_Certificates) if your application is integrating via a web service
+- consider 2-way TLS [client certs](https://www.owasp.org/index.php/Transport_Layer_Protection_Cheat_Sheet#Client-Side_Certificates) if your application is integrating via a web service.
+However, implementation and trouble-shooting can be onerous and revoking and reissuing certificates a complexity
+- consider a hash-based messaging code (HMAC) over HTTP (using e.g. JWTs) to sign requests to indicate their authenticity; this does require a shared secret
 - whitelist allowable methods
 - interface specification should be auto-generated only after tests against the specification pass